 “Above all else, white wine cocktails are light and refreshing, [and] are amazingly easy to batch whether for two or a party,” says Jake Pippin of Casillero del Diablo, a Chilean wine producer.
 “Wine cocktails are much lower in alcohol than spirit-based drinks but are still incredibly complex, light and bright or rich and creamy with nuances and layers of evolving flavors.”

-According to Pippin, sauvignon blanc is a particularly versatile wine to use in cocktails thanks to its robust range of flavors and characteristics.
-“It can be bright and light with lots of citrus flavors, like Chilean sauvignon blanc, or it can be fuller-bodied with richer flavors, like the sauvignon blanc of Bordeaux.”
-As such, you’ll want to select your wine accordingly based on the flavor profiles of your cocktail’s other ingredients.
-In this case, you’ll be using bittersweet, citrusy Aperol, which pairs best with a more fresh and zesty sauvignon blanc, Pippin notes.
+Sauvignon blanc's flavor profile can vary, and you’ll want to select your wine based on the flavors of your cocktail’s other ingredients.
+In this case, you’ll be using citrus juices and bittersweet, citrusy Aperol, which pairs best with a more fresh and zesty sauvignon blanc, Pippin notes.

 So fill up your fancy ice trays and consider investing in a vintage punch bowl set, because this punch is about to become your new go-to party trick.